MathieuFortune/mathieufortune.github.io/_posts/2017-04-21-how-are-created-personas-1001pharmacies.markdown

 It allows the designer to better understand the actions of the persona in order to focus his design efforts.
 Here, the scenario represents the first purchase of the persona:

-{% include lazy-image.html src="/images/persona-primaire-parcours-fr.png" alt="Image Primary persona path" caption="Primary persona path" %}
+{% include lazy-image.html src="/images/persona-primaire-parcours-fr.png" alt="Primary persona path" caption="Primary persona path" %}

 1. Delphine has a linear shopping process because she knows the products she needs in advance.
 2. She doesn't have much time to spend on her purchases.
-3. arrives on the website via a price comparator where she searched her first product (ex: milk for baby) at the best price.
+3. Enters the website via a price comparator where she searched her first product (ex: milk for baby) at the best price.
 4. Lands on a product page and adds it directly to the cart, as she's already convinced by the product.
 5. Search a second product (ex: cotopads) via the search bar or the menu.
 6. Lands on the product listing to find her second product.